 Even when you rewrite a quotation, you still need to indicate that someone else said or wrote it.
 You need to reference the quotation in your text, then later in your bibliography.
-So, you have to use an "in-text citation" such as the example shown here at the URL for Concordia University, https://library.concordia.ca/help/howto/apa.php a) Work by a single author
+So, you have to use an "in-text citation" such as the example shown here at the URL for Concordia University, you looesmse0ktehttps://library.concordia.ca/help/howto/apa.php c) Work by two authors